 The eyes can often give away the first signs of ageing.
 As you age, your eyelids stretch, and the muscles around the eyes relax.
 Ageing around the eye area affects both men and women alike, and many men look to male blepharoplasty to refresh their look for a more youthful appearance.
-Many men desire the so-called ‘executive edge’ so that they can look as young as they feel in the boardroom.
+The so-called ‘executive edge’ that this procedure provides is popular — enabling men to look as young as they feel in the boardroom.

 Eyelid surgery (blepharoplasty) is surgery on the eyelids, removing fat and excess skin and muscle from the upper and lower eyelid.
 The aim is to improve droopy or hooded eyelids or eye bags.
 Blepharoplasty can be done alone or in conjunction with other facial surgery procedures such as a facelift or a brow lift.

 An incision is made on the upper eyelid in the natural crease.
 This may extend into the laughter lines (crow’s feet) area.
 The excess skin, muscle and fat are trimmed, and the incision is closed with fine sutures.
 Incisions will be invisible once healed.

 ‘Natural’ is at the heart of Mr Karidis’ philosophy, with ‘the aim of surgery… to make people look better, not different.’
 Blepharoplasty will give you a more youthful, rested appearance.

 Male skin tends to be thicker, with a lower brow.
 As a result, there are subtle differences between the various approaches for male and female blepharoplasty.
 To talk through how this procedure can help you, call us today for a consultation at our London clinic.

 - Smoothing the wrinkles in the corners of your eyes

 - An added confidence